top of page

 Board President

 Joan grew up on Bainbridge Island, and is a fourth generation islander.
 She graduated from Bainbridge High School and interned at the Bainbridge Review and ABC News during college.
-Joan graduated from the University of Washington School of Law and worked in criminal defense, representing members of the Tulalip Indian Tribe and defendants appealing their convictions in state court.
-Joan recently moved back to Bainbridge, where she lives with her husband and beloved spaniel.
+Joan graduated from the University of Washington School of Law and clerked for an appellate court judge before entering private practice.
+Joan moved back to Bainbridge in 2017, where she lives with her husband and beloved spaniel.

 Annie Hodges